 - supporting rapid response for an essential worker who develops symptoms;

-- requiring workers to self-declare to their superior and to 811 or their health care practitioner, if they have come in contact with anyone who has COVID-19 and to self-isolate if instructed by a health practitioner;
+- requiring workers to self-declare to their superior and to 811 or their health care practitioner if they have come in contact with anyone who has COVID-19 and self-isolate if instructed by a health practitioner; and

 - requiring workers showing symptoms of COVID-19 to phone 811 or their health practitioner and self-isolate for 14 days until otherwise instructed by their health care provider or by Yukon Communicable Disease Control.

 - self-monitor daily for signs and symptoms of illness, including taking a daily temperature;

 - follow protocols for infection prevention and control including diligent hand hygiene;

 - avoid close contact with other workers while at work (for example, maintain a 2-metre separation and avoid shared spaces);